Pioneer Elite Laserdisc Player CLD-97 Repair, AC-3 RF Out and DNR Mod

 To acquire hinges to duplicate, I had to resort to buying a whole front panel from Ebay which had the door still attached and intact.
 Even though this was nearly $100, I was still considerably under that $500 threshold for a working player so I bit the bullet.
 When the replacement face plate arrived, I realized the seller had kind of screwed me a little.
 The hinges were gold and one of them was bent and had stress cracks.
 My best guess was that the original, good condition hinges had been swapped out with a CLD-98 (Japanese model which is gold colored instead of black), and the half broken ones slapped slapped onto a parted-out face plate to sell on Ebay.

 This is the "right" bracket.
-Notice it's visibly bent, and the little copper tongue that's supposed to touch the pin to ground the door has been mangled.
+Notice it's visibly bent, and the little copper tongue (the "Pocket earth" according to the service manual) that's supposed to touch the pin to ground the door has been mangled.
 It looks like someone tried to "reinstall" the door by forcing the hinge over the peg instead of properly disassembling it.
 Clearly this was swapped in from a CLD-98 before selling the face plate it to me.

 With careful application of heat and pressure I was able to straighten the bent hinge, but before attempting to reinforce the cracks, I brought the hinges to my friend to work on 3D printed replacements.

 The brackets removed.
 The one on the right was straigtened with careful application of heat and pressure, but as you can see it's still cracked.
-Hopefully this is enough for my friend to 3D model and print replacements.
+Thankfully this was enough for my friend to 3D model and print replacements.

 Unfortunately 3D printing is the only option for replacing the buggered brackets for the button door.
-This is an in-progress shot from my friend who's actively working on re-creating them.
+This is an in-progress shot from my friend who's amazing at doing this stuff.

 Replacing The Remote Control